nicehash/NiceHashMiner/README.md

 ServiceLocation | number | Used to select the location of the mining server.
 HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
 MinimizeToTray | true or false | When set to true, NiceHashMinerLegacy will minimize to the system tray.
+StartupWindowMonitor | number | When set to 0 or above, NiceHashMinerLegacy will move the main interface to the specified monitor.
+If set to -1 the primary monitor will be used.
+StartupWindowX | number | When set to 0 or above, NiceHashMinerLegacy will move the main interface to the specified x coordinate.
+(On the monitor specified in StartupWindowMonitor)
+StartupWindowY | number | When set to 0 or above, NiceHashMinerLegacy will move the main interface to the specified y coordinate.
+(On the monitor specified in StartupWindowMonitor)
 ForceCPUExtension | 0, 1, 2, 3 or 4 | Force certain CPU extension miner.
 0 is automatic, 1 for AVX2, 2 for AVX, 3 for AES and  4 for SSE2.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 Random part is used to prevent all world-wide NiceHash Miner Legacy users to have the exact same switching pattern.